justinmeiners/efficient-programming-with-components/03_singleton.md

 which is only `SemiRegular`.
 In C++, things don't have to be defined unless they are used.
 This is a wonderful property on which we are relying.
-If you give me `T` which has no equality, it it is fine.
+If you give me `T` which has no equality, it is fine.
 It will give me singleton of `T` which will have copy constructor and assignment but will not have equality.
 If `T` has an equality, then singleton will have equality.